UbiquityRobotics/learn/quick_start/camera_sensor/sonar_setup.md

 ![Magni Sonar Board](MagniSonarBoard.jpg)

+### Enable Sonar Board To Run in robot.yaml file

+The Magni software must be configured to enable usage of the sonar board.
+You must edit the `robot.yaml` file as root user then modify the file.

+`sudo nano /etc/ubiquity/robot.yaml`

+Make an edit so the only uncommented line with `sonars:` in it is as shown below.
+Be sure to edit the line with  `sonars: none` so the line starts with a pound sign and is thus a comment.

+Remove the ```#``` from the line that will enable the sonar software and note there must be a space after the colon or it will not work.

+`sonars:  'pi_sonar_v1'`

+### Verification Of Sonars Operating

+Once the sonars are enabled to run in the robot.yaml file you can reboot the robot and verify the sonars are running with a simple command.

+In a SSH console session to the robot after the robot has fully started (can take a minute) type ```rostopic hz /sonars``` If the Sonars are working then you will see a periodic messaage repeat with a rate that the sonar messages are being received.

+You can also use  ```rostopic echo /sonars``` which if the sonars are running will scroll a great deal of messages so hit Control-C to stop the messages and when you scroll back the window you should see over and over all 5 sonars showing their range.

+The most common reasons for this not to work are as follows:
+* Sometimes we see the customer has not fully inserted the 50 pin ribbon cable going from the MCB to the sonar board.
+Be sure to hutdown and power off the robot and disconnect the fat red battery before trying to check for this condition.
+* The line in the robot.yaml file is not quite right with the most common issue being the lack of a space after the `sonars:`  as there must be a space before the rest of the line.
+* We have had a standoff put below the middle of the board due to a manufacturing error.
+In a section just below this is discussed so check for this case.
+* For Raspberry Pi 4 boards we have found and fixed a problem in the GPIO drivers that prevents sonars from working.
+See the next section below for details.

 #### Raspberry Pi 4 Issues With Sonar board

 We have found serious issues with using a Raspberry Pi 4 in combination of the Sonar board.
 These come from fundamental architectural changes in how the GPIO lines are implemented on the Pi4.